MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

    If you are using another IDE than IntelliJ IDEA, please have a look at :ref:`sdk_6_import_project` section.

 * If you are in the Welcome Screen, click on the :guilabel:`Open` button.
 Otherwise click either on :guilabel:`File` > :guilabel:`Open...` or on :guilabel:`File` > :guilabel:`New` > :guilabel:`Project From Existing Sources...`.
-* Select the ``Demo-SmartThermostat`` directory located where you downloaded it and click on the :guilabel:`OK` button.
+* Select the ``nxp-vee-imxrt1170-evk`` directory located where you downloaded it and click on the :guilabel:`OK` button.

       .. figure:: images/iMXRT1170/getting-started-import-demo-application.png
          :alt: Import demo application